-Reading Rescue is a one-to-one intervention for first grade striving readers.
+Reading Go!
+(Formerly Reading Rescue) is a one-to-one intervention for kindergarten and first graders.
 The program is based on the Five Pillars of Literacy (as identified by the National Reading Panel) including phonemic awareness, phonics, fluency, vocabulary and comprehension.
 Reading Go! places a strong focus on synthesizing sounds to decode text.

 Teachers, Paraprofessionals, and pre-service teachers including undergraduate and graduate education majors.

 Pre/Post: Amira- standardized, computerized production assessment of foundational literacy skills.

 Daily: Written records- error analysis solely focusing on grapheme-phoneme correspondences to inform phonics instruction and responses to three comprehension questions to inform comprehension support during lesson.

 The intervention is 30 minutes per day.
 We have a one-to-one and a small group structure.

 Professional Development, Progress Monitoring, and Follow-up

 Programmatic oversight, data management and program fidelity checks are built into the model.

 Philanthropic support is available for subsidized programming.
 Fee for service is minimal and fee waivers are available.

 Research on Program Outcomes